-For additional information on what is required to ancestrally connect to the Métis Nation, please review the MNO’s Interim Registry Policy.
+For additional information on what is required to ancestrally connect to the Métis Nation, please review the MNO’s Registry Policy.

 5) I heard that the Métis Nation Homeland excludes Ontario and I must ancestrally connect to Western Métis to become a citizen.
 Is that true?